Make the Road New York

 Support to CEJ Provided by:

-provides a wide range of strategic support to the collaboratives, including data analysis, research, and training.
-Staff now at AISR have supported community organizing for school reform in New York since 1995.
-Contact Megan Hester at (212) 328-9259.Tweet
+provides a wide range of strategic support to CEJ, including data and policy analysis, research, and training.
+The Metro Center team has supported community organizing for school reform in New York since 1995.
+Contact Megan Hester at (646) 410-2658.Tweet